aidtechnology/did-method/README.md

   further discovery, authentication, authorization, or interaction.
 - [Proof](https://w3c-ccg.github.io/did-spec/#proof-optional):
   Cryptographic proof of the integrity of the DID Document according its subject.

-Is important to note that the official specifications around service endpoints are still in a very early stage at this point.
-Where appropriate or required the present Method specification builds on it and introduces new considerations.

 Additionally, the DID Document may include any other fields deemed relevant for the particular use case or implementation.